 Other than that….
 Got no assets?
 Easy Offer In Compromise!
-There are also some ways to get around some certain assets but we are not covering that in this guide.
+There are also some ways to get around certain assets but we are not covering that in this guide.

 Long Term Underemployed: Income treated as is

 No future opportunities?
 Then the examiner will use the current numbers, as is.
-If you otherwise meet OIC requirements due to not enough income and low assets, you should have a simple case and acceptance.
+If you otherwise meet OIC requirements due to not having enough income and low assets, you should have a simple case and acceptance.
 A lot of people that are underemployed when it’s just regular – it’s easy.